cchanging/asterinas/test/benchmark/README.md

   legend: "Average TCP Bandwidth over virtio-net between Host Linux and Guest {system}" # Chart legend with dynamic placeholder {system} supported

 runtime_config:              # Runtime configuration
-  aster_scheme: "null"       # Corresponds to Makefile parameters, IOMMU is enabled by default (SCHEME=iommu)
+  astros_scheme: "null"       # Corresponds to Makefile parameters, IOMMU is enabled by default (SCHEME=iommu)
   smp: 1                     # Number of CPUs to allocate to the VM
   mem: 8G                  # Memory size in GB to allocate to the VM
 ```